 I remember the neighborhood designation being big news back then.
 Though I've eaten at some restaurants in Thai Town, I hadn't really taken the time to explore it.
 So Gourmet Pigs and I decided to attend the 6th annual Songkran (Thai New Year) Festival on Hollywood Boulevard, between Western and Normandie Avenues.

 The Songkran Festival in Thai Town takes place the first Sunday in April.
 It was soooo hooot!
 I had to park several miles away up in the hills.
 Sweltering and long walk, I got my exercise in for sure.

 By the time I met up with Gourmet Pigs, I was miserably hot and hungry!
 We stopped off at the Curry Festival booths, but they were closed for health inspection.
-A revisit several hours later, and they were still closed.
+I revisited several hours later, but they were still closed.
 So I never did get to compare Thai vs. Japanese vs. Indonesian vs. African curries.

 Look at the size of that wok!

 One of my favorite booths, Sophie's Thai Carvings.

 After walking up and down the street, I settled on the Wat Thai of Los Angeles booth.
 Look at the lines!

 Twenty minutes later, I got a bamboo salad $4, a meat skewer $2, and a sausage $2.
 Really good, but eating while standing, even in the shade, on a hot day = miserably hot me.

 We ran into Teenage Glutster, who mentioned that we could get Thai ice creams at one of the shops.
 Did I mention that it was a hoooot day?
 Thai iced tea ice cream sounded sooo good!